 A word of caution, before you get started.
 It is always advisable (whether you decide to go ahead with your business or not!) to make sure your device – whether a Windows or Mac OS, Android or iOS or something else entirely – is kept up to date, with appropriate internet security installed and running, to keep your fledgling business secure.
 Yes, we know installing updates can be an inconvenient pain in the neck when you’re busy – but the consequences of not installing them can be catastrophic, so as Nike say… Just do it!

 A supplier – or more than one supplier

-On top of that potential spanner in the works, suppliers who are not offering their products via a DropShipping platform will have different arrangements to connect to their sellers.
-That means you could end up in a situation where you might only connect with one supplier – heavily restricting the number of products you can sell.
-Or, it might mean you encounter the stress of trying to set up connections that are complicated and potentially conflict with each other.
+On top of that potential hurdle, suppliers who are not offering their products via a DropShipping platform will have different arrangements to connect to their sellers.
+That means you could end up in a situation where you might only connect with one supplier – heavily restricting the number of products you can sell or it might mean you encounter the stress of trying to set up connections that are complicated and potentially conflict with each other.